yobicash/libyobicash/README.md

 The [Yobicash](https://yobicash.org) cryptocurrency library.

+*NOTES*:

+- This is definitely alpha quality code.
+- Some tests are still missing.
+- The API is unstable.
-*NOTE*: the mainnet and testnet witnesses will be updated.
+- The genesis will be updated.

 ## Table of Contents